 Sessions should be canceled only in the event of illness or emergency.
-In the event of other extenuating circumstances, student clinicians should consult with their direct clinical faculty supervisor.
 Sessions canceled by the RCSLH must be made up; sessions canceled by the client/family are not required to be made up.
 It is crucial for student clinicians to inform the Center as soon as possible if they need to cancel, as our clients often travel a considerable distance for their sessions.